Create PlantUML diagrams directly in Miro

 Dec 8, 2025

-Create PlantUML diagrams directly inside Miro
+Create PlantUML diagrams directly in Miro

-Create PlantUML diagrams directly inside Miro
+Create PlantUML diagrams directly in Miro

 Why this matters